 On February 7, 2014, the University of California football team was finishing up a strenuous early morning workout when Ted Agu, a walk-on defensive lineman, repeatedly collapsed.
-After his final collapse,
+After his final collapse, Agu was transferred to a nearby hospital, where, at just 21 years old, he was pronounced dead.

 Initially, the Alameda County coroner’s office attributed Agu’s death to hypertrophic cardiomyopathy, a condition that impedes the heart from pumping blood.
 University officials meanwhile reported that the workout had been routine and that Agu had been helped as soon as he started struggling.
 But Agu’s teammates who had witnessed the tragic event came forward and told a different story.

 “Depositions proved that the workout was new, designed to push players to their edge and way beyond it,” says attorney Steve Yerrid, the lead lawyer representing Agu’s parents in their wrongful death lawsuit against the university.
-“Numerous players also testified that Ted had been visibly struggling for an extended period of
+“Numerous players also testified that Ted had been visibly struggling for an extended period of time, and that team trainers and coaches failed to intervene or provide assistance until after his final, fatal collapse.”

 “Team trainers and coaches failed to intervene or provide assistance until after his final, fatal collapse.”

-Indeed, the sworn testimony elicited in the case raised questions as to whether campus officials had provided the coroner’s office with the complete police report, complete witness statements, accurate factual information, and medical records indicating
+Indeed, the sworn testimony elicited in the case raised questions as to whether campus officials had provided the coroner’s office with the complete police report, complete witness statements, accurate factual information, and medical records indicating Agucarried sickle cell trait—a blood disorder that can activate and cause death under prolonged and extreme exertion.

 “Cal doctors and coaches knew of Ted’s condition since his freshman year in 2010, and once the coroner’s office was informed of the real facts concerning the severity and length of Ted’s sickling symptoms, the County’s chief medical examiner changed the official cause of death from cardiac death to exercise collapse associated with sickle cell trait,” explains Yerrid, who relied on Tampa lawyer Jeff Murphy and well-known California attorney Brian Panish to meticulously prepare the case for trial.